-Students will receive a C2 consequence if they arrive late to school after 8.50am.
+Students will receive a C2 consequence if they are not in their form room when the register is taken at 8.45am.
 They will be required to serve a 30-minute detention on the day they are late to school.
-If a student fails to attend the 30-minute detention, they will be issued with a 40 minute SLT detention.
+If a student fails to attend the 30-minute detention, they will be issued with a 40-minute SLT detention.
 If a student fails to attend this SLT detention, the student will serve a full day internal isolation in room 35 and the 40-minute detention will be reissued.